fmaymone/timeslot-api/doc/api/v1/users/user_signin_and_creates_a_new_device.markdown

 # Users API

-## User signin with an existing specific device
+## User signin and creates a new device

 ### POST /v1/users/signin